Already have labs? Get a free clinical review Upload now

 Magnesium is an electrolyte and mineral that serves as a cofactor for more than 300 distinct enzymatic reactions in the human body.
 It is critical for everything from DNA synthesis and protein production to nerve transmission and blood glucose control.
 According to a 2012 review in Nutrition Reviews, large population data suggest that nearly half of Americans consume less magnesium than the estimated average requirement.[1]
 However, solving this deficiency is not as simple as ingesting raw magnesium.

-The difference lies entirely in the carrier.
+A key difference is the carrier.
 Magnesium citrate is bound to citric acid, while magnesium glycinate is bound to the amino acid glycine.
-While both deliver elemental magnesium to your system, the “vehicle” they arrive in changes how they interact with your intestines and your nervous system.
-Choosing between magnesium citrate vs magnesium glycinate is essentially a choice between supporting digestive motility or supporting neurological calm.
+While both deliver elemental magnesium to your system, the “vehicle” they arrive in can influence tolerability and how likely the supplement is to affect the gut.
+In practice, magnesium citrate is more likely to loosen stools and is often used for constipation, while magnesium glycinate is often preferred for daily use or bedtime because it is usually less laxative and better tolerated.

 How it works